 Today, we’re here to help you become a property management blog topic brainstorming machine by providing you with a few simple tips.
 With these simple yet effective strategies, you’ll be able to generate a plethora of property management blogs that will keep your content calendar overflowing with ideas for the next year and beyond.
 So, let’s dive in and discover the secrets to never running out of topics to write about for your property management company!

-1. Check Your FAQs for Property Management Blog Topics
+1. Check Your Inbox for Property Management Blog Topics

 If you don’t have a log of questions yet, that’s okay.
 We did a previous video that covers the 5 questions that are most commonly asked of property managers.
 Check that out and you’ll have a good place to start.

 2. Make a List of What You Do

 Many property managers tell us that they don’t have anything to talk about when it comes to blog topics.
 As a property manager, think of all the specific functions that you serve in your job.
 On any given day, you are handling:

 - setting rental prices

 - and maybe even some evicting.